 This structure offers flexibility for students to find the right tutor without long-term commitments.

-Seneca Learning is a favourite among UK students and schools, offering engaging revision tools for primary through sixth form.
-Courses cover core subjects like maths, science, English, geography, and more, using GIFs, quick-fire quizzes, and memory-boosting techniques grounded in cognitive science.
+The Seneca app is popular among UK students and schools, offering engaging revision for primary through to sixth form level pupils.
+Courses cover core subjects like maths, science, and English, using GIFs and quick-fire interactive quizzes to help students learn.

 Pricing:

-BBC Bitesize offers clear, curriculum-matched revision resources for KS1 to GCSE.
-Students can access explainer videos, interactive quizzes, and subject guides across English, maths, science, and more.
-It's completely free, easy to navigate, and trusted by parents, teachers, and schools across the UK.
+BBC Bitesize offers clear, curriculum-matched revision for KS1 to GCSE.
+Students can access explainer videos, interactive quizzes, and subject guides.
+The app is free to download and use.

-Duolingo uses short, gamified lessons to support vocabulary and grammar learning in over 40 languages.
-The app includes leaderboards, XP goals, and daily streaks to encourage regular use.
-Its newer plans offer AI-powered conversation practice and grammar feedback.
-Lessons are designed to be quick, making the app suitable for younger learners as well as adults looking for daily language exposure.
+Duolingo uses short, gamified lessons to support vocabulary and language skills in over 40 multiple languages.
+The free version includes leaderboards and daily practice streaks to encourage regular use.
+Its newer plans also offer AI-powered conversation practice and grammar feedback.

 Pricing: